 Get ready to go over the scuba equipment you use to dive and how easy it is to move around underwater with your gear.
 Find out what it’s like to breathe underwater.
 Learn key skills that you’ll use during every scuba dive.
 Have fun swimming around and exploring.
 Hear about becoming a certified diver through the PADI Open Water Diver course.

 Tours to National Parks

-The national park Tenorio offers an incredibly rich habitat for flora and fauna, spider monkeys, pumas, tapirs, howler monkeys and white-faced monkeys, collared peccaries, toucans, aracaris, sloths, blue jean dart frog, hawks, turkey vultures as well as the occasional ocelot and king vulture are one of the frequently spotted species through the park.
-Hike will be conditional to the client`s physical condition.
+The national park Tenorio offers an incredibly rich habitat for flora and fauna, spider monkeys, pumas, tapirs, howler monkeys, and white-faced monkeys, collared peccaries, toucans, aracaris, sloths, blue jean dart frog, hawks, turkey vultures as well as the occasional ocelot and king vulture are one of the frequently spotted species through the park.
+The hike will be conditional to the client's physical condition.

 From the 300 birds present in this area families of the motmots, trogons, tanagers, vireos, saltadors, jays, toucans, mankins and falcons are one of the most abundant in this habitat.
-Other than bird life, plant and mammal life are also abundant from courgards, panthers, ocelots, peccaries, and the highest number of the Costa Rican national flower the purple orchid (cattaleya skinneri).
-Trails through the park are easy accessible and takes you to the geysers, mud pools, waterfall, and hot springs.
-Hikes will be conditional to the client`s physical condition.
+Other than bird life, plant and mammal life are also abundant from cougars, panthers, ocelots, peccaries, and the highest number of the Costa Rican national flower the purple orchid (cattaleya skinneri).
+Trails through the park are easily accessible and take you to the geysers, mud pools, waterfall, and hot springs.
+Hikes will be conditional to the client's physical condition.

 ONE DAY TOUR TO NICARAGUA